galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 # Distance-based phylogenetic inference

-Now we will build our first tree, using a very common method called _Neighbor-Joining_.
+We are going to build our first tree, using a very common method called _Neighbor-Joining_.
 This method was created in the 1980s by Saitou & Nei ({% cite 10.1093/oxfordjournals.molbev.a040454 %}).

 <!-- (Saitou, N. & Nei, M. _The Neighbor-Joining method: a new method for reconstructing phylogenetic trees_.
 1987, *Molecular Biology and Evolution*  , Vol. **4**(4):406-425); see also Studier, J. A. & Keppler, K. J., _A Note on the Neighbor-Joining Algorithm of Saitou and Nei_, 1988. *Molecular Biology and Evolution* **5**(6): 729-731) -->